Skip to main content

 Staff login

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
-Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.
+The university strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.

 University Information Security and Privacy

-© 2023 The Arizona Board of Regents on behalf of The University of Arizona.
+© 2025 The Arizona Board of Regents on behalf of The University of Arizona.